zain/django-orm-extensions/doc/source/postgresql/fts.rst

             if hasattr(self, '_orm_manager'):
                 self._orm_manager.update_index(pk=self.pk)

+The manager automatically injected, the method ``update_index`` to the model instance.
+Also, not to override the save method, you can pass the parameter ``auto_update_index = True``, so the index is updated automatically by calling the ``save`` method.

 Usage examples:
 ^^^^^^^^^^^^^^^

 - The config parameter is optional and defaults to 'pg_catalog.english'.
 - The fields parameter is optional.
 If a list of tuples, you can specify the ranking of each field, if it is None, it gets 'A' as the default.
 - It can also be a simple list of fields, and the ranking will be selected by default.
-If the field is empty, the index was applied to all fields CharField and TextField.
+If the field is empty, the index was applied to all fields ``CharField`` and ``TextField``.

-To search, use the `search` method of the manager.
+To search, use the ``search`` method of the manager.
 The current version, the method used by default unaccented, so ignore the accents and searches are case insencitive.

 .. code-block:: python